-Students will have access to their final grades at the end of each term via the Learning Management System (e.g. Classes).
-Student performance will be monitored continually (with a review of grades throughout the term) by the Chair and/or the Clinical Coordinator.
-If a student fails to fulfill the
+Students will have access to their final grades at the end of each term via the learning management system (e.g. Classes).
+Student performance will be monitored continually (with a review of grades throughout the term) by the chair and/or the clinical coordinator.
+If a student fails to fulfill the standards for progression listed below, faculty will inform the student of grade concerns and meet with the student immediately.

-- Students must successfully complete all assignments, examinations, projects and other assigned coursework. - Students must maintain a cumulative GPA of at least 3.0 (overall B average) and must pass each letter-graded course with a minimum of a B- (80%). - Students must successfully demonstrate competencies required for professional practice as determined by ACEND. - A rating of 3 or better must be obtained on all competency (CRDN) evaluations. - Students must comply with the policies of Pace University, the College of Health Professions and the Code of Ethics of the Academy of Nutrition and Dietetics.
+- Students must successfully complete all assignments, examinations, projects, and other assigned coursework. - Students must maintain a cumulative GPA of at least 3.0 (overall B average) and must pass each letter-graded course with a minimum of a B- (80%). - Students must successfully demonstrate competencies required for professional practice as determined by ACEND. - A rating of 3 or better must be obtained on all competency (CRDN) evaluations. - Students must comply with the policies of Pace University, the College of Health Professions, and the Code of Ethics of the Academy of Nutrition and Dietetics.